 According to Canaanite mythology, Baal was the son of El, the chief god, and Asherah, the goddess of the sea.
 Baal was considered the most powerful of all gods, eclipsing El, who was seen as rather weak and ineffective.
 In various battles Baal defeated Yamm, the god of the sea, and Mot, the god of death and the underworld.

 Baal was portrayed as a man with the head and horns of a bull.
 Some idols had his right hand raised holding a lightning bolt, signifying both destruction and fertility, others had him seated on a throne.
 Baal worship included temple prostitution and human sacrifice, particularly the sacrifice of babies through fire.
-Some believe that babies were also sacrificed to Baal in this dark, bottomless cavern.
+Some believe that babies were sacrificed to Baal by throwing them into the watery depths of this bottomless cavern.

 When God led Israel into the Promised Land (Canaan) in c.1406 BC, the southern coastal plain, between Ephraim and Judah, was allocated to the tribe of Dan (see Joshua 19:40-46).
 However, due to the superior weaponry of the neighbouring Philistines, who used iron chariots to defend their cities, the Danites were insecure in this territory (see Judges 1:19) so they sent five valiant men to spy out a favourable land.
 Having the blessing of a Levite priest employed by Micah in the hill country of Ephraim, they continued north and found the unconquered Canaanite city of Laish with a fertile plain in the northern most reaches of Manasseh’s territory, under the shadow of Mount Hermon and including the main source of the Jordan River.